Myths and Facts About Gun Violence in America

 The Joyce Foundation and our grantees believe that the toll that gun violence takes on our communities is preventable.

-As families across the country – in Newtown, Conn., Tucson, Ariz., Aurora, Colo., and countless other towns -- grieve the loss of a loved one who fell victim to gun violence, the Joyce Foundation and our grantees remain committed to keeping our communities safe and free of gun violence.
-The nation mourns collectively when public mass shootings make headlines, but every day firearms end the life of innocent Americans whose death goes unmentioned.
+As families across the country – in Orlando, FL, Charleston, SC, Newtown, Conn., and countless other towns – grieve the loss of a loved one who fell victim to gun violence, the Joyce Foundation and our grantees remain committed to keeping our communities safe and free of gun violence.
+The nation mourns collectively when public mass shootings make headlines, but every day firearms end the lives of Americans whose deaths goes unmentioned.

 There are several myths circulating in the public dialogue about gun violence in America.
 As a foundation committed to research-based grant-making, the Joyce Foundation and our grantees are dedicated to presenting the facts about the threat of gun violence to public safety and public health:

 Myth: There is decreasing public support for policy solutions to curb gun violence.

 Fact: The majority of Americans support common-sense measures to prevent gun violence.